-- Principal activity of the entity Total Balance Sheet Equity Total Balance Sheet Assets Nil Nil Nil Nil d.
+Name of the entity / country of incorporation Principal activity of the entity Total Balance Sheet Equity Total Balance Sheet Assets Nil Nil Nil Nil d.
 The aggregate amount of capital deficiencies in all subsidiaries, which are not included in the regulatory scope of consolidation i.e. that are deducted:

-Name of the subsidiaries / country of incorporation activity of the Percentage of Bank's Holding in the Total Equity Capital Deficiencies Nil Nil Nil Nil Nil e.
+Principal activity of the entity Percentage of Bank's Holding in the Total Equity Capital Deficiencies Nil Nil Nil Nil Nil e.
 The aggregate amounts (e.g current book value) of the bank's total interests in insurance entities, which are risk weighted:

-Name of the insurance entities Country of incorporation Principal activity of the entity Total balance sheet equity Percentage of bank's holding in the total equity / proportion of voting power Quantitative impact on regulatory capital of using risk weighting method versus using the full deduction method PNB Metlife India Insurance Company Ltd / India Insurance Business ₹ 21700.0 million 5.08 % CRAR will reduce by 0.14% under the deduction method f.
+Name of the insurance entities Country of incorporation Principal activity of the entity Total balance sheet equity Percentage of bank's holding in the total equity / proportion of voting power Quantitative impact on regulatory capital of using risk weighting method versus using the full deduction method PNB Metlife India Insurance Company Ltd / India Insurance Business ₹ 20128.84 Millions 5.08 % CRAR will reduce by 0.15% under the deduction method f.
 Any restrictions or impediments on transfer of funds or regulatory capital within the banking group